georgeded/group-2-assignment-1-password-security-analyzer/README.md

 ![New Coverage Result](reports/final_coverability.png)

 **Coverage Improvement Explanation:**
 This test evaluates whether the generate_memorable_password() function works correctly.
+It checks if there correctly get generated capitalized words, ending in a special character and then a digit.

 **Coverage improvement:** 0% → 100%